 Properly sealing your home can save you a lot of money.
-If you have air leakage in your home, then your heating/cooling system will need to work extra hard to keep your house at an optimal and comfortable temperature.
-The US Government has a great tool to help you properly seal your home, and to save money!
+If you have air leakage in your home, your heating/cooling system will need to work extra hard to keep your house optimal and comfortable.
+The US Government has a great tool to help you properly seal your home and save money!

-In my last house I had to unfortunately take a neighbor to court, and while I would never want that experience on anyone, I was thankful to be prepared with video and audio evidence.
-Home security is a blessing that many take for granted, but if you are investing in a home, then it is also important to keep everything safe and secure!
+In my last house, I had to, unfortunately, take a neighbor to court, and while I would never want that experience on anyone, I was thankful to be prepared with video and audio evidence.
+Home security is a blessing that many take for granted, but if you invest in a home, it is also important to keep everything safe and secure!

 1) Blink Camera System

-These portable cameras are battery operated, and can be placed outdoor and indoor to provide you with 27/7 video and audio recording.
-The Blink cameras are also weather proof, provide night-vision, motion detection and are Amazon Alexa compatible.
-I have four of these camera on the exterior of my home.
+These portable cameras are battery-operated and can be placed outdoor and indoors to provide you with 27/7 video and audio recordings.
+The Blink cameras are also weatherproof, provide night-vision, motion detection, and are Amazon Alexa compatible.
+I have four of these cameras on the exterior of my home.
 With Blink, I feel a lot more security and comfort.

 2) Ring Doorbell

 The Ring Doorbell 3 is a saving grace for my household.
 Not only do I get motion detection coverage of my front door, but I never have to worry about package thefts.
 If I hear a strange noise or am away from my home, I can access the live video from my phone.
 Another great perk of the ring doorbell is the online community.
 On the app, you can see any reported crimes or neighbor complaints within your area.